 - Supported file types are: XLS, XLSX and CSV

-- If extracting data from Xero follow the video below:
+- If extracting data from Xero follow the video below noting:

 - The data must be in .csv, .xls. or .xlsx format.
 Include column headings.